 If my building gets a good score, can I get a certification?

 Not yet.
 The Labs2Zero program plans to offer certifications for lab energy and emissions performance, but this part of the program has not yet been launched.
-Stay tuned for more news as we develop more program features.
+Stay tuned for more news as we develop these program features.

 Why does the score not take other building properties into account, such as number of fume hoods or required ventilation rates?